OhKanghoon/FloatingBottomSheet/README.md

 To use the FloatingBottomSheet, your ViewController must conform to the `FloatingBottomSheetPresentable` protocol.

-Start by implementing the `bottomSheetScrollable` and `bottomSheetSize` properties.
+Start by implementing the `bottomSheetScrollable` and `bottomSheetHeight` properties.

 ```swift
 final class ViewController: UIViewController, FloatingBottomSheetPresentable {